Pouillet effect

 In physics and chemical engineering, the term Pouillet effect refers to an exothermic reaction that takes place when a liquid is added to a powder.
 Strictly speaking, the heat generated is caused by adhesion of the liquid to the surface of the particles rather than by a chemical reaction.
-It was first observed in 1802 by Leslie, who noted that heat was evolved when dry sawdust was wetted with water.
-Claude Pouillet later described this phenomenon in 1822, and it subsequently became known as the "Pouillet effect" in France, and then elsewhere.
+It was first observed in 1802 by physicist John Leslie, who noted that heat was evolved when dry sawdust was wetted with water.
+Claude Pouillet later described this phenomenon in 1822, and it subsequently became known as the Pouillet effect in France, and then elsewhere.